-- Participate in countywide planning activities as they relate to housing. - Participate with the Continuum of Care in addressing the needs of the homeless. - Continue to build collaborations within the local development entities to consolidate resources and efforts, and to assist in finding more funding sources. - Provide educational and capacity building training opportunities to nonprofit agencies to enhance management capacity resulting in an increased ability to undertake and carry out the provision of affordable housing and related support services. - Provide monitoring sessions with subrecipients to assist with the understanding of federal regulations and to ensure proper expenditure of federal funds. - Support ONEplace @ kpl and other free services to nonprofit organizations providing capacity building, technical assistance, workshops, seminars, and research opportunities. - Continue to support the Fair Housing Center of Southwest Michigan and their efforts to address impediments to fair housing. - Enhance coordination internally between the Community Investment Division and departments that receive federal funding. - Coordinate with Shared Prosperity Kalamazoo and the Foundation for Excellence for affordable housing development and other needed services to the low-income populations of Kalamazoo.
+- Participate in countywide planning activities as they relate to housing. - Participate with the Continuum of Care in addressing the needs of the homeless. - Continue to build collaborations within the local development entities to consolidate resources and efforts, and to assist in finding more funding sources. - Provide educational and capacity building training opportunities to nonprofit agencies to enhance management capacity resulting in an increased ability to undertake and carry out the provision of affordable housing and related support services. - Provide monitoring sessions with subrecipients to assist with the understanding of federal regulations and to ensure proper expenditure of federal funds.

+- Support ONEplace @ kpl and other free services to nonprofit organizations providing capacity building, technical assistance, workshops, seminars, and research opportunities. - Support Legal Aid of Western Michigan and their efforts to address impediments to fair housing. - Enhance coordination internally between the Community Development Division and departments that receive federal funding. - Coordinate with Shared Prosperity Kalamazoo and the Foundation for Excellence for affordable housing development and other needed services to the low-income populations of Kalamazoo.

-As the city continues to develop public policy and fund activities to address the goals established in the 2019-2024 Consolidated Plan, close communication with internal and external stakeholders will be essential to promote coordination among private and governmental housing, health, mental health, and service agencies.
+As the city continues fund activities to address the goals established in the 2019-2024 Consolidated Plan, close communication with internal and external stakeholders will be essential to promote coordination among private and governmental housing, health, mental health, and service agencies.